 - The evolution of responsibilities of the CISO

 - The technical and business skills required (according to actual CISO job postings)

-- Suggestions on how to design your own path
+- Key recommendations to help you design your own path